 It says, if you have a secret wish, it will come true if you capture a butterfly, whisper your wish to it, and set it free.

-P.S.
-One of the greatest things I am learning from this project is just how willing people are to help if asked.
-Neither The Bead Lounge nor Sally Spicer Handbags knew us when reached out, and both jumped in with unbelievable generosity and expertise to make the items we are selling as elegant, classy, and beautiful as my grandmother was.
+Sally Spicer Handbags did not know us when we reached out to them but they jumped in with unbelievable generosity and expertise to make the items we are selling as elegant, classy, and beautiful as my grandmother was.

-Your purchase of any our special butterfly jewelry pieces, handbags and notecards support FORCE and the Brenda L. Caplan Memorial Scholarship Fund.
-Shop the Butterfly Project today.
+Your purchase of any our special butterfly themed items support FORCE and the Brenda L. Caplan Memorial Fund.

 Disclaimer: Health links are made available for educational purposes only.
 This information should not be interpreted as medical advice.
 All health information should be discussed with your health care provider.
 Please read our full disclaimer for more information.